leaherb/myfitnesspal-diary-parser/README.md

 ## Purpose

-MyFitnessPal (MFP) is a popular on-line food & exercise diary application.
-It is easy to log daily food & exercise, and it generates nutrition statistics automatically.
+MyFitnessPal (MFP) is a popular, easy-to-use, on-line food & exercise diary application.
+MFP even generates nutrition statistics automatically.

 People interested in independently analyzing MFP data need to be able to extract diary data in a usable format.